Angold-4/chainsaw/README.md

-#  chainsaw: A Codeforces Commandline Tool
+#  chainsaw: A Codeforces Command Line Tool

-chainsaw is a small and faster drop-in replacement for your copy and paste while attending Codeforces contests. chainsaw is created for increasing competitive programmer productivity by reducing run sample test time especially in real-time contests and the sites kind of lagging due to the traffic.
+chainsaw is a small and faster drop-in replacement for your copy-paste and load while attending Codeforces contests. chainsaw is created for increasing competitive programmer productivity by reducing run sample test and submit time especially in real-time contests and the sites kind of lagging due to the traffic.

 ## Why does the speed matter?